rickstaa/stable-learning-control/docs/source/control/algorithms/lac.rst

 and :math:`\mathcal{D}` the set of collected transition pairs.

 .. note::
-    As explained in `Han et al, 2020`_ the sum of cost over a finite time horizon can also be used as the approximation target.
-This version is, however, not yet implemented in the :mlc:`MLC <>` framework.
+    As explained in `Han et al., 2020`_ the sum of cost over a finite time horizon can also be used as the approximation target.
+This version is, however, not yet implemented in the MLC framework.

+.. _`infinite-horizon discounted return value function`: https://spinningup.openai.com/en/latest/spinningup/rl_intro.html#value-functions
 .. _`Belman equation`: https://spinningup.openai.com/en/latest/spinningup/rl_intro.html#bellman-equations

 Policy function definition